Theories 5-8

 Theory 5 Equation Description #

 The second line defines this theory.
-It describes the behaviour of a typical logistic function.
+It describes the behavior of a typical logistic function.
 A logistic function typically has slow growth at the beginning, then fast growth in the middle, then it flattens out at the end.
-Here we have \(c_1\), which speeds up the rate at which we reach the maximum value of \(q\).
-Note it DOES NOT increase the actual maximum value of \(q\) itself.
-We also have \(c_2\).
-This increases the maximum value of \(q\).
-However, it HALVES the speed at which this maximum value is reached.
-Therefore we must be careful to not buy too many at once.
+Here we have

 |